 Alcohol abuse and addiction is a widespread problem in society.
 Millions of Americans are believed to be struggling with alcohol or drug addiction.
 Recovering from alcoholism is not as simple as just deciding to stop, especially in cases of advanced alcoholism.
 Abruptly quitting drinking can be fatal, particularly for people who consume large quantities every day.
 The body becomes hugely dependent on alcohol, and such individuals must go through a medically supervised detox program.

 Anyone can have a problem with alcohol.
 From teenagers to successful people in business, alcohol addiction touches all segments of society.
 You can’t beat it on your own, but you can recover with the right help.
-Alcohol rehabilitation can help you initially break the physical dependence on alcohol.
+Alcohol rehab can help you initially break the physical dependence on alcohol.
 Follow-up programs, including participation in 12-Step programs, can help you stay sober.
 A healthier, alcohol-free future awaits.